athirahhhh20/crimesense-campus-crime-classification/README.md

-# CampusDefender: Campus Crime Classification Using Machine Learning
+# CrimeSense: Campus Crime Classification Using Machine Learning

 ## Project Overview

-CampusDefender is a machine learning-based system developed to classify campus crime cases based on historical crime data.
+CrimeSense is a machine learning-based system developed to classify campus crime cases based on historical crime data.

 The system aims to assist campus management by providing crime prediction and visualization features to support better safety planning and decision-making.